-Dr. Henry L. Williams, a prominent Minnesota ENT is generally credited with the insight that dietary supplementation with citrus bioflavonoids had a beneficial effect on patients with Meniere’s syndrome (ringing in the ears is considered to be one of the component symptoms of Meniere’s syndrome).
+Dr. Henry L. Williams, a prominent Minnesota ENT is generally credited with the insight that dietary supplementation with citrus bioflavonoids had a beneficial effect on patients with inner ear issues [tinnitus].
 Prior to the publication by Williams of his “preliminary report” of treatment of 122 patients, the use of citrus bioflavonoids to address ringing in the ears was virtually unknown in medical practice.

 In a subsequent paper Williams determined that it was the lemon bioflavonoid eriodictyol glycoside that provided the benefit – not all citrus bioflavonoids.
 By chance or coincidence, the product which Williams had used to make his initial observation was Lipo-Flavonoid® -- which contained eriodictyol glycoside, the lemon bioflavonoid.